romankuchin/ica0002-2023/12-docker/README.md

     env:
       AGAMA_DATABASE_URI: mysql+pymysql://<...>

-You can reuse the conection string from the `uwsgi` role.
+You can reuse the connection string from the `uwsgi` role.

-**Note: this task now contains sentitive data (MySQL password) that should not be logged!**
+**Note: this task now contains sensitive data (MySQL password) that should not be logged!**

 Bind the container port to port 8001 of the Docker host.